 The Bourbon Trail has been a successful tourist attraction in Kentucky.
 Visitors from other states, even other countries follow the trail.
 These visitors would have no knowledge of Kentucky’s prohibition on election day sales.
 Visitors attempting to purchase bourbon on election day would be inconvenienced when not allowed to purchase souvenirs samples during their visit and might not return or might influence other not to visit.

-Doug Gallenstein, owner of six package retail stores, told the committee that he does see a loss in revenue from closing his stores while the polls are open on election days.
-Recently he was fined for opening the store and not having his liquor inventory under lock and key even though he was not attempting to sell alcohol.
+Doug Gallenstein, owner of six package retail stores, said that he sees a loss in revenue from closing his stores while the polls are open on election days.
+He was recently fined for opening the store and not having his liquor inventory under locked, even though he was not attempting to sell alcohol.
 This year he will keep his stores totally closed, and 18 people will lose income during those hours.

-Stacy Roof, President and CEO of the Kentucky Restaurant Association, said restaurants all across the state have to comply with this law.
+Stacy Roof, President and CEO of the Kentucky Restaurant Association, said restaurants across the state must comply with this law.
 Recent surveys show that restaurants are losing sales when comparing revenue on primary day to other Tuesdays in May.
 Some restaurants with multiple locations reported lower sales ranging from 23 to 43 percent lower on election days.

 Senator Thayer said he appreciated the interest in affecting the tax revenues to government and supported the measure.
 Representative Clark said he was interested in more information regarding people laid off and the loss of occupational tax.